usnistgov/REFPROP-docs/doc/DLL/high_level.rst

         - 2 - State point is in the vapor phase, do not call saturation routine to determine state.
         - 3 - State point is in the two-phase region.
     * kr,kq: Other flags for inputs of quality and either temperature or pressure (kq flag)
+        - 0 - Default
-        - 1 - Quality on a molar basis (moles vapor/total moles) (default, the value of 1 is not necessarily needed)
+        - 1 - Quality on a molar basis (moles vapor/total moles) (default, the value of 1 is not necessarily needed).
         - 2 - Quality on a mass basis (mass vapor/total mass);
-          For inputs of T and either h or e (kr flag)
+          for inputs of T and either h or e (kr flag)
-        - 3 - Return lower density root
+        - 3 - Return lower density root.
-        - 4 - Return higher density root
+        - 4 - Return higher density root.

     Examples:

     * 000 - Default - Phase of state is unknown, molar units will be used everywhere, higher density root will be returned.
-    * 001 - Use mass based properties for everything except composition.
+    * 002 - Use mass based properties for everything except composition.
     * 011 - State is in the liquid, properties are mass based.
     * 300 - Return the lower density root for TH or TE inputs.
     * 200 - All inputs are on a mole basis, but quality is sent on a mass basis.